Nomads in 2026: Genki vs SafetyWing – Which Travel Insurance Wins?

 3. Extreme Sports and Pregnancy

-For Extreme Sports and potential Pregnancy Genki Is the best choice.
+For Extreme Sports Genki Is the best choice.

 World Nomads offers a moderate dental coverage of up to £300, covers only low-risk sports activities, but you can opt-in for extreme sports.
 Additional fees apply for example, for world bike touring.